 (See proposed updates to this section in the GNSO Operating Procedures in redline below.
 Note, any changes to the GNSO Operating Procedures need to be posted for public comment before these would take effect.)

-A WG Self-Assessment instrument has been developed as a means for Chartering Organizations to formally request feedback from a WGas part of its closure process.
-WG members are asked a series of questions about the team’s inputs, processes (e.g., norms, decision-making, logistics), and outputs as well as other relevant dimensions and participant experiences.
-Screenshots of the questionnaire have been assembled into a PDF (see link below) so that WG participants can review, in advance, how designed and what specific information will be solicited.
+A WG Self-Assessment instrument has been developed as a means for Chartering Organizations to formally request feedback from a WG during its lifecycle as well as part of its closure process.
+The objective of these assessments is to inform the Chartering Organization of potential issues that might need to be immediately addressed (periodic survey) or that might need to be improved for future efforts (closure survey).
+WG members are asked a series of questions about relevant WG dimensions and participant experiences.
+Sample surveys are available here so that WG participants can review, in advance, how they are designed and what specific information will be solicited, but to accommodate specific circumstances, the Chartering Organization may add or remove questions as it sees fit.

+The WG’s charter is expected to indicate if and when a periodic survey and/or closure survey is expected to take place, taking into account the expected complexity and duration of the WG effort.
+In addition, the Chartering Organization may decide at any point to conduct a self-assessment if it is of the view that this may provide important information that will facilitate the Chartering Organization’s role as manager of the process.

-During the WG’s closure process, coordinating with the Chair, Staff will provide a unique link (URL) to the online questionnaire along with open and close dates and any specific instructions.
+If a periodic survey and/or closure survey is conducted, coordinating with the Chair, the Staff Support Team will provide a unique link (URL) to the online questionnaire along with open and close dates and any specific instructions.
 Staff will then perform the following actions:

 Monitor the online process providing status updates to the WG Chair;